 Geolocation/Caching Software (such as Pokémon GO, Kik, Tik Tok, Instagram, Snapchat, Facebook Messenger, and Apple AirDrop and Ingress) - KIPP does not allow geolocation apps, games, or software to be downloaded or used on any KIPP technology device including tablets, laptops, and desktops.
-Any student downloading or using such a program is subject to this Appropriate Use Policy and the school's code of conduct.
-If a student finds such a program on any KIPP device, they are to immediately notify their teacher.
+Any student downloading or using such a program is subject to this Technology Acceptable Use Policy and the school's code of conduct.
+If a student finds such a program on any KIPP device, they are to immediately notify their teacher or administrator.

-Some schools allow personal devices such as smartphones and other electronics to be brought to school.
+Some schools may allow personal devices such as smartphones to be brought to school, for emergency purposes, only.
 It is KIPP's policy that no geolocation program or app be used in any way while on a KIPP campus at any time (including after school activities).
 Any student using such a program or app during a KIPP activity and/or on KIPP property will be subject to this policy and the school's code of conduct.
 If a student sees that this is happening they are to immediately notify their teacher.

-KIPP has done its best to block all schools from becoming a PokeStop.
-While KIPP cannot completely control this type of activity, it is our policy that no KIPP school, campus, or facility become a PokeStop or similar geolocation program activity.
+KIPP has done its best to block all schools from inclusion in geolocation games.
+While KIPP cannot completely control this type of activity, it is our policy that no KIPP school, campus, or facility become a part of any geolocation games similar program activity.

-Inappropriate materials or language-No profane, abusive or impolite language shall be used nor should materials be accessed which are not in line with the rules of school behavior or school culture.
+Inappropriate materials or language - No profane, abusive or impolite language shall be used nor should materials be accessed which are not in line with the rules of school behavior or school culture.
 A good rule to follow is never view, send, or access materials which you would not want your teachers and parents to see.
 Should students encounter such material by accident, they should report it immediately to their teacher.

-These are rules to follow to prevent the loss of KIPP network privileges:
+These are rules to follow to prevent the loss of KIPP Texas network privileges: